 Pandora Rocks the Flying Dutchman

-Years ago, I saw and fell in love with an obscure British movie called Pandora and the Flying Dutchman (1951).
+Years ago, while I was still a kid, I saw and fell in love with an obscure British movie called Pandora and the Flying Dutchman (1951).
 I’m not quite sure why it’s so obscure – it has a great cast.
 It stars Ava Gardner who is luminously beautiful and James Mason who is as dark and sexy as he probably ever got.
-We get a plethora of well known British actors surrounding these two doomed lovers, including Nigel Patrick and Marius Goring who was one side of the love triangle in The Red Shoes.
+A plethora of well-known British actors surround these two doomed lovers, including Nigel Patrick and Marius Goring, who was one side of the love triangle in The Red Shoes.

 The director and writer Albert Lewin wasn’t prolific.
-He only made six films, the best known of which is the atmospheric and brooding The Picture of Dorien Grey with Angela Lansbury and Hurd Hatfield.
-I’ve also seen The Moon and Sixpence based on the Somerset Maugham novel and starring George Sanders.
+He only made six films, the best known of which is an atmospheric and brooding version of The Picture of Dorien Grey with Angela Lansbury and Hurd Hatfield.
+I’ve also seen The Moon and Sixpence, based on the Somerset Maugham novel and starring George Sanders.
 This wonderful movie inspired by the life of Gauguin is even more obscure than Pandora, which is saying something!

-So we enter an artificial world when we watch this film.
-Yet the artificiality works beautifully – it makes us aware that we’re in a world of heightened sensation and exquisite emotion, beyond the reach of the everyday.
-The title alone tells us that we’re in the realm of the mythological and likely to witness strange and miraculous things.
+So we know we’re entering an artificial world when we watch this film.
+Yet the artificiality works beautifully – it makes us aware that we’re in a place of heightened sensation and exquisite emotion, beyond the reach of the everyday.
+The title alone tells us that this story takes place in the realm of the mythological and it bears witness to strange and miraculous things.

-The group has a Hemingway feel until we meet newcomer Hendrik Van der Zee (“of the sea” in Dutch, I think) who sails in on a mysterious yacht on the night that Pandora promises to marry Stephen if he pushes his racing car over the cliff.
+The story of these displaced expatriates has a Hemingwayesque feel, until we meet newcomer Hendrik Van der Zee (“of the sea” in Dutch, I think) who sails into Esperanza on a mysterious yacht on the very night that Pandora promises to marry Stephen if he pushes his racing car over the cliff.
 More love and sacrifice, the overarching themes of the film.
 Stephen does, but then he salvages the car and uses it for his record attempt.
-By negating his sacrifice, he ruins any chance of Pandora loving him.
+By negating his sacrifice, he destroys any chance of Pandora ever loving him.

-If you can get hold of this movie and you can block out interruptions (I suspect any touch of the real world would destroy the delicate pacing and tone), Pandora and the Flying Dutchman is well worth your time.
+If you can get hold of this movie and you can block out interruptions (any touch of the real world destroys the delicate pacing and tone), Pandora and the Flying Dutchman is well worth your time.
 Grand epics of love and death are hard to bring off, but this one does it in spades.